zuozhenggh/learning-library/oci-library/L100-LAB/Block_Volume/Block_Volume_HOL.md

 1. Navigate to the Menu and click on **Block Storage**.

-2. In Bock Volume service, click on **Create Block Volume** and provide the following details:
+2. In Block Volume service, click on **Create Block Volume** and provide the following details:

    - **Name:** BV-DEMO
    - **Compartment:** Demo